facebookarchive/AsyncDisplayKit/docs/_docs/layout2-layoutspec-types.md

 </div>
 </div>

-Flexbox works the same way in AsyncDisplayKit as it does in CSS on the web, with a few exceptions.
+Flexbox works the same way in Texture as it does in CSS on the web, with a few exceptions.
 For example, the defaults are different and there is no `flex` parameter.
 See <a href = "layout2-web-flexbox-differences.html">Web Flexbox Differences</a> for more information.

 <br>